-The table is located at the top of the first page and it contains name, title, eRA Commons ID, and education/training of the person the biosketch is for.
+The table is located at the top of the first page and it contains name, title, eRA Commons ID, and education/training (with location) of the person the biosketch is for.

 After the Personal Statement, you have the section on Positions and Honors.
 Here, you list in chronological order the positions they've held that are relevant to this application, concluding with their present position.
 High school students and undergraduates may include any previous positions.
 For individuals who are not currently located at the applicant organization, include the expected position at the applicant organization and the expected start date.
 Moreover, list any relevant academic and professional achievements and honors.
 In particular: